marafathussain/ML_book_easy/chapters/chapter2.md

 ### 2.8.4 Time Series and Longitudinal Data

-Some biological data has temporal structure:
+Some biological data has a temporal structure:
 - Patient measurements over time
 - Gene expression at different time points
 - Sequential drug responses